epsilonaurigae/legacy-jftbot/README.md

 NA Chat chair robot, along with documentation reconstructed from surviving logs.

+Some scripts will reference broken outside ".bx" or ".sh" scripts and functions.
+I have most of them but am slow walking the check-in.

 Much of the project's history has been lost over time.
 Where possible, features have been documented from observed behavior rather than source code alone.